Grant opportunity

 This National Geographic Society and Lindblad Expeditions request for proposals supports innovative and impactful projects that strengthen community-based stewardship and conservation of coastal and riverine ecosystems.

 National Geographic Society / Lindblad Expeditions lists this opportunity for Researchers & project teams, Environment and Sustainability, Global.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants must be at least 18 years old and should review National Geographic's official grant eligibility rules before applying.